Proof

 What looked like a capacity problem was actually a pressure pattern.

-Managers, in turn, were over-functioning to stop things slipping.
 The result was predictable.
-Routine friction started feeling more serious than it was, managers became the default destination for anything unclear, and the system quietly trained dependency while calling it support.
+Routine friction started feeling more serious than it was.
+Managers became the default destination for anything unclear.
+The system quietly trained dependency while calling it support.

 What DiameneR Did